-Note: Yes, we make a big deal that our site focuses solely on Sausalito.
-The Buckeye is about 100 yards north of the Sausalito town line, on the Highway 1 offramp that then merges into the Sausalito offramp.
+Note: Yes, we make a big deal out of the fact that our site focuses solely on Sausalito.
+The Buckeye is about 50 yards north of the Sausalito town line, on the Highway 1 offramp that then merges into the Sausalito offramp.
 We think that Napoleon, Disraeli and Churchill all would have agreed that’s within the Sausalito sphere of influence.

 The Buckeye Roadhouse is a great and elegant dining experience.
 I have friends who say that it’s their favorite place in Marin County, let alone just in the area around Sausalito.
 Despite its white tablecloth style, it has also earned a place on our list of the Top Ten casual dining experiences in some of our quarterly surveys.

 Some of my favorite things about the Buckeye, followed by a few miscellaneous notes: